johnalanbrook/prosperon/docs/game.md

      - Variant 2A, overwritten values from Variant 2
  - Ur-type 2

-All ur-types and variants can be created in the world, where they become a true blue ENTITY.
+All ur-types and variants can be created in the world, where they become an entity.
 Entities can be under entities infinitely.

-Ur-types have a specific combination of components.
-When a component is removed from an entity, the link to its ur-type breaks.
+(Master-padawan)

 Entities have access to their ur-type through their .ur parameter.
 Each ur-type and variant likewise stores a list of entities that have been created from them.